What does a Wasp Nest look like?

-If you notice a large number of wasps that seem to be focused in one particular area then it is likely that there is a wasp nest nearby.
+You’ll know if you’ve got a wasp nest nearby If you notice a large number of wasps that seem to be focused in one particular area.

-Although wasps don’t usually go around attacking humans unprovoked, when the nest becomes overcrowded and the summer temperatures start to soar the wasps can become agitated and start to sting with little provocation.
+Although wasps don’t usually go around attacking humans unprovoked, when wasp nests becomes overcrowded and the summer temperatures start to soar the wasps can become agitated and start to sting with little provocation.

 By the time autumn comes around wasps can become even more aggressive, this is because they have completed their work and spend, they rest of their time devouring fermented fruit which results in the wasps becoming drunk.
 Drunken wasps with nothing to do is a bad combination!
 This causes the wasps to go on a drunken rampage and will attack anything in their way even when it means putting their own lives at risk.

 Common places for wasps to build their nests are, inside lofts, in trees, in sheds, garages and the edge of the roof top.
 Less common but still possible some nests can be found inside your home, usually in unused rooms and even wardrobes!